minio/md5-simd/README.md

 ### Masking support

 Due to the fact that pointers are directly passed in from the Golang slices, we need to protect against NULL pointers.
 For this a 16-bit mask is passed in the AVX512 assembly code which is used during the `VPGATHERQD` instructions to mask out lanes that could otherwise result in segment violations.

+## License

+`md5-simd` is released under the MIT License.
+You can find the complete text in the file LICENSE.

+## Contributing

+Contributions are welcome, please send PRs for any enhancements.